Perovskite: Crystallographic principles and ordering mechanisms

+Double perovskites can be regarded as ordered superstructures of simple perovskites, where periodic B/ cation ordering enlarges the primitive perovskite unit cell.
+The B and cations lead to different ordering schemes, which are rock salt, columnar, and layered structures.
 Rock salt is an alternating, three-dimensional checkerboard of B and B' polyhedra.
 This structure is the most common from an electrostatic point of view, as the B sites will have different valence states.
 Columnar arrangement can be viewed as sheets of B-cation polyhedral viewed from the [111] direction.
-Layered structures are seen as sheets of B and B polyhedra.
+Layered structures are seen as sheets of and B polyhedra.